 - 1. The names of subsidiaries which are yet to commence operations None - 2.
-The names of subsidiaries which have been liquidated or sold during the year None
+The names of subsidiaries which have been liquidated or sold during the year 2.
+The names of subsidiaries whi lends are rechnologies Norway As Loos to the Rechnolo